-The following Dispute Resolution guidance note Produced in partnership with Professor Richard A Buckley provides comprehensive and up to date legal information covering:
+The following Dispute Resolution practice note produced in partnership with Professor Richard A Buckley M.A, D.Phil, DCL, Oxford of University of Reading provides comprehensive and up to date legal information covering:

 For liability in negligence to be founded, four key ingredients must be present: